sealninja/react-grid-system/README.md

 ### Responsive grid

-`react-grid-system` provides a responsive grid similar to Bootstrap (see: http://getbootstrap.com/css/#grid), except here, it's React components only, and **no CSS** is used at all.
+`react-grid-system` provides a responsive grid similar to Bootstrap (see: https://getbootstrap.com/docs/3.3/css/#grid), except here, it's React components only.
+Even no CSS or class names are used.

 Three components are provided for creating responsive grids: `Container`, `Row`, and `Col`.